HaveFunTrading/boomnet/README.md

 ```

 `dispatch` closures can also capture application state directly; there is no separate context
 argument.
-Explicit event iterator types only need the factory type: `IOServiceEvents<'a, TradeEndpointFactory>`.
+With the default DNS resolver, the event iterator is `IOServiceEvents<'a, TradeEndpointFactory>`.
+When storing events from a custom resolver, include that resolver type as the third parameter, for example
+`IOServiceEvents<'a, TradeEndpointFactory, AsyncDnsResolver>`.
+The iterator borrows the registration table directly
+without allocating an intermediate event collection.
 See [the context example](examples/io_service_with_context.rs) for a complete implementation that
 shares lifecycle counters across endpoints.